0-mostafa-rezaee-0/ANN__Artificial-Neural-Network/README.md

 http://localhost:8888
 ```

+This will open Jupyter Notebook where you can run the interactive notebook `ANN_MNIST-data.ipynb`.

 # 6. Project Components

 ## 6.1.
 Data Preparation

-The project uses the MNIST dataset, which contains 70,000 grayscale images of handwritten digits (60,000 for training and 10,000 for testing).
+The MNIST dataset consists of 28×28 pixel grayscale images of handwritten digits.
+The data preparation process includes:

+1. **Downloading**: Automatic download using TensorFlow's dataset API
+2. **Normalization**: Scaling pixel values from [0-255] to [0-1] for better training
+3. **Reshaping**: Flattening 28×28 images into 784-length vectors for input to the neural network
+4. **Train-Test Split**: Using the standard 60,000 training and 10,000 test images

 To prepare the data: